Proper maps of annuli: Introduction

-Let $\B_n \subset \C^n$ denote the unit ball.
-A well-studied problem in complex analysis is to attempt to classify the proper holomorphic maps $f \colon \B_n \to \B_N$.
+Consider then a proper holomorphic map $f \colon \B_n \to \B_N$.
 If $n=N=1$, then by a classical theorem of Fatou~\cite{fatou-1923-fonctions}, $f$ is a finite Blaschke product and hence rational.
 If $n = N > 1$, then by a theorem of Alexander~\cite{alexander-1977-proper}, $f$ is an automorphism of the unit ball.
-No maps exist if $N < n$ for elementary reasons.
-Dor and L\o w~\cites{dor-1990-proper,low-1985-embeddings} show that if $N > n > 1$, there exist non-rational maps, even in the case of codimension 1, that is, $N= n+1$.
-If in the case $n > 1$ one assumes some regularity on the boundary, then by a theorem of Forstneri\v c~\cite{forstneric-1989-extending}, all such $f$ are rational with the degree bounded by an integer depending on $n$ and $N$.
-Faran~\cite{faran-1982-maps} showed that proper maps of $\B_2$ to $\B_3$ that are $C^3$ up to the boundary are equivalent to one of four polynomial maps.
-For maps that are $C^3$ up to the boundary, Webster~\cite{webster-1979-mapping} showed that for $n \geq 3$, there is no map from $\B_n$ to $\B_{n+1}$ that is not equivalent up to automorphisms (spherically equivalent) to the linear embedding $z \oplus 0$.
-Faran~\cite{faran-1986-linearity} proved the same conclusion (only the linear embedding) for maps real-analytic up to the boundary for all $N$ up to $N = 2n-2$.
-Huang~\cite{huang-1999-linearity} improved the regularity to $C^2$.
+Dor~\cite{dor-1990-proper} and L\o w~\cite{low-1985-embeddings} show that if $N > n > 1$, there exist nonrational maps, even in the case of codimension 1, that is, $N= n+1$.
+If $n > 1$ and the map is sufficiently smooth up to the boundary, then by a theorem of Forstneri\v{c}~\cite{forstneric-1989-extending}, all such $f$ are rational with the degree bounded by an integer depending on $n$ and $N$.
+Faran~\cite{faran-1982-maps} showed that proper maps of $\B_2$ to $\B_3$ that are $C^3$ up to the boundary are \emph{spherically equivalent} (up to composition with automorphisms of the balls) to one of four polynomial maps.
+For $n \geq 3$, by a series of papers of Webster~\cite{webster-1979-mapping}, Faran~\cite{faran-1986-linearity}, and Huang~\cite{huang-1999-linearity}, every proper map from $\B_n$ to $\B_N$ for $N \leq 2n-2$ that is sufficiently smooth up to the boundary is spherically equivalent to the linear embedding.
 For $N=2n-1$, the Whitney map $(z',z_n) \mapsto (z',z_n \otimes z)$ is not spherically equivalent to the linear embedding.
-The map $z^{\otimes d}$ is a proper map of $\B_n$ to $\B_N$.
-This map can be symmetrized (as $z^{\otimes d}$ contains some duplicate entries) via a unitary mapping to what we will call $H_d$ direct sum a number of zero components.
-Rudin~\cite{rudin-1984-homogeneous} proved that every homogeneous proper ball map is, up to a unitary, $H_d \oplus 0$.
-See D'Angelo~\cite{dangelo-1988-polynomial} for a simpler proof of this fact.
+Interestingly, this map has no analogue for annuli.
 In general, see the books by D'Angelo~\cites{dangelo-1993-several,dangelo-2019-hermitian,dangelo-2021-rational} for a more thorough treatment of proper maps of balls.